Shreshhthh/Meraken-assignment/README.md

 To overcome these challenges, we:

--Used a state management library: We used React Context API to manage the complex state of the provider.
+-Used a state management: We used React Context API to manage the complex state of the provider.
 This helped us to keep the state organized and easy to manage.

 -Implemented async data handling: We used the useEffect hook to handle async data and implemented a loading state to prevent the app from crashing.

 ## Values and Functions

-The provider exposes the following values and functions:
+The App has the following values and functions:

 handleAddtoCart: a function that adds an item to the cart
 handleRemoveFromCart: a function that removes an item from the cart